What Is False Ceiling?

 Advantages Of Gypsum False Ceiling

-i) Gypsum boards are light weight and easy to install.
+- Gypsum boards are lightweight and easy to install.

 Disadvantages Of Gypsum Ceiling

-ii) It can not be used in moist areas like bathroom, toilet, laundry room etc.
+- It can not be used in moist areas like bathrooms, toilets, laundry rooms etc.

-iii) It can not be moulded like pop false ceiling.
+- It can not be molded like pop false ceiling.

 2. POP False Ceiling